ntk148v/neovim-config/README.md

 - [8.
 Contribution](#8-contribution)
 - [9.
 Guide and resources](#9-guide-and-resources)

+> [!IMPORTANT]
+> **I’m currently trying to switch to using [leanpack.nvim](https://github.com/ntk148v/leanpack.nvim) instead of lazy.nvim.
+This is a Neovim plugin manager built on top of vim.pack (Neovim ≥ 0.12.0).
+You can try it out on the branch [feat/leanpack.nvim](https://github.com/ntk148v/neovim-config/tree/feat/leanpack.nvim); until leanpack.nvim is fully mature, lazy.nvim will continue to be used as the main plugin manager**.

 ## 1. Introduction

 [Neovim](https://neovim.io/) is a pretty cool successor to Vim, focusing on compatibility while adding asynchronous plugin functionality and trying to clean up the code base.
 Having been fed up at various times with both Sublime Text (2 and 3) and Atom, and after realizing how much development I do over SSH, it seemed reasonable to check out using vim (or nvim, in this case) as my IDE.
 The advantages essentially boil down to: